Goods and services tax (GST)

 Under GST, taxpayers are allowed to take credit of taxes paid on inputs (ITC) and utilise the same for payment of output tax liability.
 However, no ITC on account of CGST can be utilised towards payment of SGST/UTGST and vice versa.
 The credit of IGST is permitted to be utilised for payment of IGST, CGST, and SGST/UTGST in that order.

-Recently, new rule for setting off of credit has been inserted which provides that IGST credit needs to be first utilised towards payment of output IGST liability.
-The remaining IGST credit can be utilised to offset CGST/SGST or UTGST output liability as the case may be in any order.
+With effect from March 2019, a new rule for setting off of credit was inserted that provides that IGST credit needs to be first utilised towards payment of output IGST liability.
+The remaining IGST credit can be utilised to offset CGST/SGST or UTGST output liability, as the case may be, in any order.

 Also, it is pertinent to note that the credit pool is state-specific (i.e. IGST, CGST, and SGST of one state cannot be used to offset output of IGST, CGST, and SGST liability of another state).